 NOTE 3: The PCF may check that the Guaranteed Authorized Data Rate DL/UL does not exceed the limit supported by the serving network to minimize the risk of rejection of the bearer by the serving network.

 NOTE 4: The MCS specific algorithm shall consider various inputs, including the received mcsId and resPrio attributes, for deriving the ARP.

+NOTE 5: The MCPTT specific algorithm shall consider the value of the mcpttId and resPrio attributes for deriving the ARP.